 Via Tragara 57, Capri, Campania, 80073, Italy

-Perhaps the most beautiful hotel on Capri—originally a private villa designed by Le Corbusier and the site of a secret wartime meeting between Churchill and Eisenhower—Punta Tragara opened in the 1970s.
+Perhaps the most beautiful hotel on Capri—originally a private villa designed by Le Corbusier and site of a secret wartime meeting between Churchill and Eisenhower—Punta Tragara opened in the 1970s.
 Clinging to the Punta Tragara, it has a breathtaking location over the famed Faraglioni rocks.
 Inside, baronial fireplaces, gilded antiques, and travertine marble in the main salons contrast with sumptuously cozy-casual guest rooms.
 The dreamy garden is a showstopper with two pools, one (jet-powered) beside the idyllic arbor-covered restaurant, Monzù.

 - decadent and luxurious